artecs-group/RVfpga-sim-addons/Computer_Fundamentals/README.md

 }
 ```

-This is a possible solution for the exercise:
+This is a possible solution for the exercise that works in Ripes:

 ```
 .global main # Hace global la etiqueta " main "